-- You may have a tendency to become despondent when faced with difficult situations.
-Following set-backs you may take things personally and take time to recover. - You typically display self-determination and feel empowered, however in challenging situations you may feel personally constrained and doubt your ability to influence outcomes. - You have a reasonable understanding of your core values and act in accordance with these.
-Although generally trustworthy, at times you may appear less reliable or inconsistent. - Generally, you adapt your ways of working to meet the needs of the situation but on occasion may be less flexible or reluctant to explore alternatives. - You have a broad idea of your personal goals what you want to achieve but may allow yourself to be distracted and do not always achieve what you set out to do. - You likely invest energy into developing a few close relationships; generally you may prefer to keep relationships formal and are less inclined to open up and share your feelings.
+- You may be less willing or slower to adapt your ways of working to meet the needs of new situations and may stick to familiar behaviours when under pressure. - You are generally positive about your capacity to cope with difficult situations.
+However, with repeated set-backs you may take time to bounce back. - You typically display self-determination and feel empowered, however in challenging situations you may feel personally constrained and doubt your ability to influence outcomes. - You likely invest energy into developing a few close relationships; generally you may prefer to keep relationships formal and are less inclined to open up and share your feelings. - You have a reasonable understanding of your core values and act in accordance with these.
+Although generally trustworthy, at times you may appear less reliable or inconsistent. - You have a broad idea of your personal goals what you want to achieve but may allow yourself to be distracted and do not always achieve what you set out to do.